 Tanya Spoon, DNP ARNP

 Tanya Spoon has lived in Bremerton since junior high school.
 She started her medical training in the Navy as a corpsman.
 She became an RN in 1996 after attending Seattle University and worked for many years in the community.
-She received her masters in Nursing from University of phoenix, then her ARNP (Nurse Practitioner) from Seattle University in 2006.
-She started working as a Nurse practitioner at that time in Family Practice and then received her Doctorate in 2011 from the University of Alabama.
+She received her masters in Nursing from University of phoenix, then her ARNP (Nurse Practitioner) from Seattle University in 2006, and then received her Doctorate in 2011 from the University of Alabama.

 At the Manette Clinic she is the owner/operator.
-If you are a provider interested in our concept.
-Contact Tanya through our email.
+If you are a provider interested in our concept contact the clinic for more information.

 Kristen Childress, DNP, ARNP, CWCN-AP

 Kristen Childress has lived in Kitsap County for nearly 20 years.
 Prior to moving to the area, she obtained her RN degree in Oregon.
 She subsequently earned her Master’s degree in Nursing and her Adult/Older Adult Nurse Practitioner degree from the University of Washington.
 After working for several years, she returned to the University and obtained her Doctorate and a post-masters certificate in Family Practice.
 She holds specialty certification as an Advanced Practice Certified Wound Care Nurse.
 Her areas of practice have included Urgent Care, Internal Medicine and Geriatric care, and Wound Care.